Twilight0/plugin.program.reddit_navigator/README.md

 * Youtube addon (provides resolving and dash playback of youtube streams)
 * **Pyxbmct** for windowed display of images and authentication window

-**Known issues**:

-* Currently save/unsave of items to your reddit account does not work due to a bug on reddit's oauth subdomain.

 Artwork kindly provided by **jokstergfx**